Home

 Because of this one fact all puppies should be dewormed aggressively starting at about three to four weeks of age with treatments repeating about every 2 weeks at 4, 6, and 8 weeks of age.

+It is also a good idea to continue deworming the puppy at least once per month until the puppy is at least 6 months old.
 Later on, as the puppy matures, it is a very good idea to put the GSD puppy on a heartworm preventive medication that is also effective in treating hookworms, roundworms and other types of worms.

-Just so you'll know, infected puppies shed roundworm and hookworm larvae continuously in their feces.
 Later on, if they happen to dig or play in the same area where they pooped earlier, they will reinfect themselves.
 Roundworms and hookworms can be treated easily enough with a good quality dewormer.

 If your dog lives in an area where exposure to various kinds of worms is very high it is a good idea to deworm your dog or puppy every three to six months throughout it's life.
-Also, if your dog eats poop from any kind of any animal it should also be treated for hookworms, roundworms and tapeworms as often as every three months.

-There are many other kinds of worms that your dog may become infected with such as whipworms and the like.
 To be sure exactly what kind of worm infestation your pet has, you will need to take your pet (or a stool sample) to the veterinarian for a fecal exam.

 If you have a puppy or dog and have not wormed it in some time please consult your veterinarian for more information about deworming your dog or perhaps follow the suggested worming schedule listed within this brief article.